 And what if the quality decreased in the second compression?
 We should be able to still see periodic peaks in the histogram.
 But the valleys are no longer empty, they do contain some values.
 Here is what we obtain by taking the original 85-quality image and re-compressing it at quality 75:

 Of course, if the last compression is very aggressive, it will just conceal previous traces.
 Here is the DCT Plot if we recompress at quality 50 instead: no periodic peaks appear anymore.

 Let’s recap a bit, then!
 If you have an image whose DCT Plot looks smooth for all frequencies, or perhaps has an irregular shape for some frequencies but without the presence of a regular alternation of peaks-and-valleys, then we say we don’t find evidence of double compression with this tool.

 But if you observe a DCT Plot with an evident peak-and-valley behavior (even for a few frequencies only!), we can reasonably say the image underwent two JPEG compressions.
 Which is something we don’t expect for camera original images (except for some devices that, curiously, produce native images with such artifacts, such as older iPhones).

 Remember that you can right click on the plot and choose to view values in the Log-scale, as explained in this past tip.

-This could boost detectability of peaks, but keep in mind that you should draw conclusions only when bins of the histogram contain a sufficiently large number of elements (hundreds, at least)
+This could boost detectability of peaks.
+Keep in mind that you should draw conclusions only when bins of the histogram contain a sufficiently large number of elements (hundreds, at least)